tacodevs/taskcollect/README.md

   3. Run the program for your OS and CPU, and the web server will start, asking you for a passphrase at first.

   4. If running for the first time, you will also need to set up a Redis server.
+You must ensure you are Redis 7 as no other version will work.
 If it is not the first time running TaskCollect or the credentials database has been imported from another TaskCollect session, then set up the Redis server as you normally would, then run TaskCollect.

 TaskCollect is ***not*** production-ready and should not be deployed to the public yet.
 When it is, TaskCollect and its host system should be protected by a strong firewall to prevent damage from bad actors.